faisalramdan17/getxfire/README.md

   - Tight Firestore security rules are applied.

+- Admin Site

+  - There is no doubt that most apps need admin feature(or site) that works outside of the app.
+And that should be a desktop version of website since there are much contents to view.
+  - Unfortunately, Flutter web is not ready for production, so we have chosen `Vuejs` to build admin site to manage users, posts, photos and other resources in Fireflutter proejct.
+  - This README.md does not include much information about Admin site.
+Please visit github repository: [https://github.com/faisalramdan17/getxfire/tree/main/admin-vuejs](https://github.com/faisalramdan17/getxfire/tree/main/admin-vuejs) to know more about it.

 - Fully Customizable
   - GetxFire package does not involve in any of part application's login or UI.
 It is completely separated from the app.
 Thus, it's highly customizable.